Extraterrestrial resources

 Moon landings trigger public debate on lunar resources

-NASA’s Artemis programme and commercial landers increases global interest in the Moon with missions demonstrating the first extraction of water and metals from the lunar surface.
-This work drives an international debate on how best to exploit the Moon, to spread the benefits across all humanity while preserving the lunar environment for future generations.
+Decommissioning the International Space Station encourages competition among companies from the US, Japan and China to offer research and manufacturing facilities in orbit.
+NASA’s Artemis programme and commercial landers increase global interest in the Moon, with missions demonstrating the first extraction of water and metals from the lunar surface.
+This work drives an international debate on how best to make use of the Moon’s resources and to spread the benefits across all humanity while preserving the lunar environment for future generations.

 10-yearhorizon

-The first demonstrations of continuous transmissions of solar power from orbit to Earth provide valuable momentum for net-zero efforts, driven particularly by countries like Japan that have limited terrestrial resources of their own.
+Space-based manufacturing becomes possible7 with the growing resources available at space stations in low Earth orbit.
+The first demonstrations of continuous transmission of solar power from orbit to Earth provide valuable momentum for net-zero efforts, driven particularly by countries like Japan that have limited terrestrial resources of their own.
 But the cost of the enterprise raises questions about the ability to scale production to levels that will have significant impact.

 25-yearhorizon